-- 11.20.
+- 11.21.
 The long term maintenance of open space, sport and recreation and play facilities is critical to ensure that they achieve and maintain their maximum potential benefit and value.
 A legal agreement will be used to secure the ongoing maintenance of the public open space on the site.
-The developer will have a choice whether to appoint a management company to maintain the open space or to transfer the land to the Council along with a commuted sum towards its maintenance.
-It is the Council's preference that the land is transferred to the Council. - 11.21.
-If a developer decides that a management company will maintain the public open space going forward, the Council will require a site-specific detailed management plan and details of the governance and long-term financial arrangements of the management company.
-This will need to be approved by the Council and the open space will be required to be managed in accordance with this management plan for a minimum of 20 years. - 11.22.
+The developer will have a choice whether to appoint a management company or other appropriate body such as a wildlife trust, to maintain the open space or to transfer the land to the Council along with a commuted sum towards its maintenance.
+It is the Council's preference that the land is transferred to the Council. - 11.22.
+If a developer decides that a management company, or other appropriate body, will maintain the public open space going forward, the Council will require a site-specific detailed management plan and details of the governance and long-term financial arrangements of the management company.
+This will need to be approved by the Council and the open space will be required to be managed in accordance with this management plan for a minimum of 20 years. - 11.23.
 A maintenance schedule may also be required which will need to be produced and implemented in accordance with the relevant standards.
 The Council will calculate the maintenance costs for on-site public open space based on the landscape plans submitted.
 These will be secured through a S106 agreement.
 The commuted sum will be reserved to be used towards the ongoing maintenance and management of the sites covering a twenty year period.
 The commuted sum will include inspection, ongoing maintenance and reasonable capital replacement which would be expected within this timescale.